 This table lists the various option commands which can be used to configure MMBasic and change the way it operates.
 Options that are marked as permanent will be saved in non-volatile memory and automatically restored when the PicoMite firmware is restarted.
-Options that are not permanent will be reset on start-up.
+Options that are not permanent will be reset on start-up, reset and in many cases when a program is run and/or exited.